nystudio107/seomatic/DOCS.md

 * **Site Facebook Open Graph Type** - Adding Open Graph tags to your website influences the performance of your links on social media by allowing you to control what appears when a user posts a link to your content on Facebook.
 * **Site Robots** - The [robots meta tag](https://developers.google.com/webmasters/control-crawl-index/docs/robots_meta_tag?hl=en) lets you utilize a granular, page-specific approach to controlling how an individual page should be indexed and served to users in search results.
 Setting it to a blank value means 'no change'.

+#### SiteLinks Search Box

+With [Google Sitelinks search box](https://developers.google.com/structured-data/slsb-overview), from search results.
+Search users sometimes use navigational queries, typing in the brand name or URL of a known site or app, only to do a more detailed search once they reach their destination.

+* **Search Targets** - This property specifies a search URL pattern for sending queries to your site's search engine.
+It must include a string enclosed in curly braces that is a placeholder for the user's search query (e.g., `{search_term_string}`).
+The string inside the curly braces must also appear in the name attribute of the query-input property.
+* **Search Query Input** - The value for the name attribute of query-input must match the string enclosed inside curly braces in the target property of potentialAction, e.g.: `searchtermstring`

 #### robots.txt

 * **robots.txt Template** - A `robots.txt` file is a file at the root of your site that indicates those parts of your site you don’t want accessed by search engine crawlers.
 The file uses the [Robots Exclusion Standard](http://en.wikipedia.org/wiki/Robots_exclusion_standard#About_the_standard), which is a protocol with a small set of commands that can be used to indicate access to your site by section and by specific kinds of web crawlers (such as mobile crawlers vs desktop crawlers).